clarkevansteenderen/RADseq_pipeline/README.md

 ### fastSTRUCTURE

+The output file from running Stacks' **populations** produces a .structure file.
+This has two row headers, which you should remove.

 The input for fastStructure should follow this layout, where the column 1 are sample names, column 2 is group assignment, and the next four columns are blank.
 The data starts from column G onward.
 Also ensure that the text file itself is saved in Unix format (use Notepad++), otherwise there may be a formatting error.
 💡Change the file extension from **.structure** to **.str**